 Sonoma is a decidedly white-collar city, with fully 85.93% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Sonoma is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Sonoma who work in office and administrative support (13.40%), management occupations (13.20%), and teaching (8.45%).

 Of important note, Sonoma is also a city of artists.
 Sonoma has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Sonoma’s character.

 Also of interest is that Sonoma has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Sonoma is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Sonoma is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

+Sonoma is a somewhat ethnically-diverse city.
 The people who call Sonoma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sonoma residents report their race to be White, followed by Asian.
 Sonoma also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.10% of the city’s residents.
+People of Hispanic or Latino origin account for 14.66% of the city’s residents.
 Important ancestries of people in Sonoma include German, English, Italian, and French .

 The most common language spoken in Sonoma is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Tagalog.